kd1882/watch-commander/README.md

     - table for mgl chapter
     - page for chapter/section

-- fix styling on pages
-    - dashboard_base - 100% of viewport, fixed pos, contact the devs fixed pos,
-    - scrolling only affects the content portion of th page

 - rework databases
     - Re-structure project flow and overall concept of site
     - rewrite models to use sql-alchemy